 Mixed/Dual Types You may not fall into just one of these categories.
 We are all a mix of all these three and, although some people score high in just one of the humours, many are high in two.
 While you may see yourself as one of the above types, you are more likely to be a mix of at least two.
 This is the most common type, i.e. a dual type, although some people or an equal mix of all three.

 VĀTA + PITTA Both Vāta and Pitta have lightness in common, with less Kapha in their constitution.
-Wind and fire coming together can be explosive, so this type must work at keeping the air element under control to keep the fire element balanced: Vāta is the governing humour as everything moves on the movement of air.
+Wind and fire coming together can be explosive, so this type must work at keeping wind under control to keep the fire burning in balance: Vāta is the governing humour as everything moves on the movement of wind.

 There is an 'all-or-nothing' approach and a need for stability, as there is less of the comfort of water.
 This may mean finding comfort in other people or in substances.
 For this reason, this type can sink into a dependency on drugs and alcohol to find this comfort to block out the harshness of life.
 Exercise can be something you become addicted to.
 Vāta's need for excitement, and Pitta's need for achievement, make this type a force to be reckoned with.
 However, such highs cannot be sustained indefinitely.
 This can show up as extremes, which, if possible, should be avoided.